employee using learning and development resources in the office

 3. Encourage Goal-Setting and Reflection

-4. Create a Continuous Learning Culture
+4. Promote a Culture of Continuous Learning

 Take a dive into the world of adult learning theory and discover methods to improve personalized learning across your organization!

-Measuring the Success of Self-Directed Learning
+Measuring the Impact of Self-Directed Learning

 Now is the perfect time to embrace these self-directed training methods and give your employees the means to take charge of their professional growth.
 Explore today’s best methods for employee training effectiveness and results!